 As educators of students who will bear the burden of climate breakdown, we have a special role to play in turning our attention to this issue and its equity consequences, and in joining the next generations in their call for bold, just climate action.
 The Climate Justice Working Group is one opportunity for faculty to do this at the University of Waterloo.

-Join the mailing list to hear about related events and initiatives on campus as well as opportunities to get involved with the Working Group.
+Join the public mailing list to hear about related events and initiatives on campus as well as opportunities to get involved with the Working Group.